top of page

 Can I stay in the classroom space or camp?

-Yes you can!
-The cost is €25/night total per person: €15 for camping/floor space, plus €10 facilities fee.
-You'll have access to amenities including a kitchen and bathroom.
+Yes you can.
+Limit two persons per course.
+The cost is €25/night.
+You'll have access to amenities in the "break room", including a bathroom and a very small kitchen with fridge.
 You can sleep in the classroom space, Ingrid's office break room, or you can set your tent up in the yard beside the center.

 What should I bring, lodging-wise?